mayuroks/Coin-Tracker/README.md

 <h1 align="center"> Coin Tracker </h1>
 <h4 align="center">A minimal Android app to track cryptocurrencies.</h4>

-Cryptocurrencies like Bitcoin, Ethereum etc. are rising in popularity and along with it cryptocurrency trading.
+Cryptocurrencies like Bitcoin, Ethereum etc. are rising in popularity.
+So is cryptocurrency trading.
 To take advantage of cryptocurrency trading, one needs to stay updated with latest coin prices.

 Coin Tracker is exactly the app for this job.
 It allows you to track prices of your favourite coins, view their performance and search for new ones.

 ## Features
 - Track you favourite coins
   - Want an update on current coins prices?
 Its right on your home screen.
-- View performance
+- View coin performance
-  - How much did the coin's price rise or fall?
+  - How much did the price rise or fall?
 See it here.
 - Search coins
   - Heard of an exiting new coin?
 Search it here.